abhilashshettigar/nodejs-docker-hot-reload/README.md

 9. Setup Zipkin
 10. Setup ELK
 11. Setup expose port for debugging in Container
-12. Setup winston and morgan
+12. Setup morgan and winston for stdout log

 ## Setup ESlint Airbnb and Prettier